supa2/Automaton/Timers-&-Counters.md

 ### atm_timer_millis class ###

 A millisecond timer that starts running from the moment a state change occurs and expire() at the set() number of milliseconds.
 The timer will expire immediately when set to zero and will never expire when set to the value *ATM_TIMER_OFF*.
+Maximum effective timer value that can be used is 4,294,967,294 ms.

 A timer doesn't need to be reset when a state change occurs.
 The reset will be automatic because the state timer resets and the timer is relative to the current state timer.
-The atm_timer_millis class can handle one millis() rollover but to create intervals greater than 4,294,967,295 ms (about 49.7 days) you should combine a timer with a counter.
+The atm_timer_millis class can handle one millis() rollover but to create intervals greater than 4,294,967,294 ms (about 49.7 days) you should combine a timer with a counter.
 That should take you well beyond the expected lifetime of your microcontroller.

 ### atm_timer_micros class ###